Starting an Elimination Diet Plan?

 Many of the products I am going to highlight were in found while shopping in Trader Joe’s.
 However, I don’t want you to feel like you have to shop at a specialty grocery store to get the foods you need.
 The next tip to navigating an elimination diet is to shop where it’s convenient for you, as much as possible.
 Most large chain grocery stores also have “natural foods” sections that have these types of foods as well!

-Trader Joe’s has some great products for elimination diet plans
+Trader Joe’s has some great products for elimination diet plan shopping

 Brown Rice Penne